Gotloloka/SQl_Data_warehouse_project/README.md

 Develop a modern data warehouse using SQL Server to consolidate sales data, enabling reporting and infromed decision-making.

 ### Specifications
--**Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
+- **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
--**Data Quality**: Cleanse and resolve data quality issues prior to analysis.
+- **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
--**Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
+- **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
--**Scope**: Focus on the latest dataset only; historization of data is not required.
+- **Scope**: Focus on the latest dataset only; historization of data is not required.
--**Documentation**: Provide clear documentationon the model to support both business stakeholders and analytics teams.
+- **Documentation**: Provide clear documentationon the model to support both business stakeholders and analytics teams.

 ---